batden/elluminate/README.md

 chmod +x elluminate.sh
 ```

-Then execute the script with:
+Then, execute the script with:

 ```bash
 ./elluminate.sh